Godefroy family

 See also the dictionary of Moréri, Nicéron's Mémoires (vol. 17) and a notice in the Bibliothèque universelle de Genève (Dec.
 1837).

 Denis Godefroy (1615–1681), eldest son of Théodore, succeeded his father as historiographer of France, and re-edited various chronicles which had been published by him.
 He was entrusted by Colbert with the care and investigation of the records concerning the Low Countries preserved at Lille, where a great part of his life was spent.
 He was also the historian of the reigns of Charles VII of France and Charles VIII of France.

-Other members of the family who attained distinction in the same branch of learning were the two sons of Denis Godefroy: Denis (1653–1719), also an historian, and Jean, sieur d'Aumont (1656–1732), who edited the letters of Louis XII, the memoirs of Marguerite de Valois, of Castelnau and Pierre de l'Estoile, and left some useful material for the history of the Low Countries; Jean Baptiste Achille Godefroy, sieur de Maillart (1697–1759), and Denis Joseph Godefroy, sieur de Maillart (1740–1819), son and grandson of Jean Godefroy, who were both officials at Lille, and left valuable historical documents which have remained in manuscript.
+Other members of the family who attained distinction in the same branch of learning were the two sons of Denis Godefroy: Denis (1653–1719), also a historian, and Jean, sieur d'Aumont (1656–1732), who edited the letters of Louis XII, the memoirs of Marguerite de Valois, of Castelnau and Pierre de l'Estoile, and left some useful material for the history of the Low Countries; Jean Baptiste Achille Godefroy, sieur de Maillart (1697–1759), and Denis Joseph Godefroy, sieur de Maillart (1740–1819), son and grandson of Jean Godefroy, who were both officials at Lille, and left valuable historical documents which have remained in manuscript.

 For further details see Les Savants Godefroy (Paris, 1873) by Denis-Charles Godefroy-Ménilglaise, son of Denis Joseph Godefroy.

 Charles Godefroy (1888–1958) flew his Nieuport fighter through the Arch of Triumph in Paris in 1919, three weeks after the victory parade.
 He did it as a salute to all the airmen killed in World War I.

 Different spelling for the family name Godeffroy (Huguenot from La Rochelle later in Germany), or the Dutch spelling Godeffroij and Godefroij.